PostHog/posthog.com/contents/blog/mobile-session-replay.md

 The industry's big secret about web session replay is that it largely relies on a single open source library to work: [rrweb](https://github.com/rrweb-io/rrweb).
 It includes tools for recording web interactions and state changes, structuring session data, and playback.

 Unfortunately, rrweb for mobile doesn't exist.
-To build mobile session replay, we needed to do all the work ourselves, and when compared to the web, this is a lot of work.
-This is because, instead of a single JavaScript library, language, and SDK, mobile requires multiple (like iOS, Android, React Native, and Flutter).
+To build mobile session replay, we needed to do all the work ourselves, and when compared to the web, this is a lot.
+Instead of a single JavaScript SDK, mobile requires multiple (like iOS, Android, React Native, and Flutter).

 There are even breaking differences within platforms.
 For example, Jetpack Compose uses a compositional model for UI, which is different from Android's traditional view-based model.
 This means you need to develop separate ways of doing replays when using it. iOS has a similar problem with SwiftUI versus UIKit.